South African Wars (1879–1915): Other Political Entities

-History

-Military Conflicts
+Historical wars

 The first series of wars, the "Confederation Wars" in the late 1870s and early 1880s, were due in large part to the Confederation plan of the British Colonial Secretary, the Earl of Carnarvon, and the disastrous attempts to enforce it.
 This scheme was intended to forge the diverse states of southern Africa into one single British-controlled federation.
 This was strongly resisted by the Cape Colony, the Boer republics, and the independent African States.
 The Anglo-Zulu War and First Anglo-Boer War resulted from these attempts at annexation, while the Gun War and Ngcayechibi's War were caused in part by the imposition of new federation-inspired policies on the Cape and its neighbors.

 Exacerbating these conflicts was the effects of the discovery of diamonds around Kimberley and gold in the Transvaal.
 These led to enormous social upheaval and instability.
 Crucially, they fueled the rise to power of the ambitious imperialist Cecil Rhodes.
 When he succeeded in gaining power as the Cape Prime Minister, he instigated a rapid expansion of British influence into the hinterland.
 In particular, he sought to engineer the conquest of the Transvaal, and although his ill-fated Jameson Raid failed and brought down his government, it led to the Second Anglo-Boer War and British conquest at the turn of the century.

 Ngcayechibi's War (1877–79)

 Several factors contributed to the outbreak of Ngcayechibi's War (also known as the "9th Frontier War" or the "Fengu-Gcaleka War").
 One was the onset of the worst drought in the region's recorded history, and as the historian de Kiewiet memorably noted: "In South Africa, the heat of drought easily becomes the fever of war."
 The devastating droughts across the Transkei threatened the relative peace which had prevailed for the previous decade.
 They started in 1875 in Gcalekaland and spread to other parts of the Transkei and Basutoland, also to the Cape Colony-controlled Ciskei.
 In 1877 ethnic tensions began to emerge, particularly between the Mfengu, the Thembu, and the Gcaleka Xhosa.
 Another factor was centuries of oppression and disaffection, brought to a head by the attempt by the new British Colonial Secretary, the Earl of Carnarvon (in office 1866–1867 and 1874–1878), to force the varied states of southern Africa into a British-ruled confederation.
 This led the British Governor and High Commissioner for Southern Africa, Henry Bartle Frere (in office 1877–1880) to use the outbreak of fighting to overthrow both the Gcaleka Xhosa state (1877–1878) and the Cape Government (February 1878).
 The outbreak initially involved tensions and violence between Gcaleka Xhosa and Cape Mfengu police.
-The conflict rapidly escalated when Bartle Frere declared the Xhosa King deposed, and resulted in the annexation of the last independent Xhosa state, and the overthrow of the Cape's elected government by the British Governor.
+The conflict rapidly escalated when Bartle Frere declared the Xhosa King deposed and resulted in the annexation of the last independent Xhosa state, and the overthrow of the Cape's elected government by the British Governor.
 The Confederation attempt failed, but the wars resulting from that attempt continued for decades.